-The Local Plan for Hinckley and Bosworth is currently provided by the Core Strategy (adopted in 2009), Hinckley Town Centre Area Action Plan (adopted in 2011), Earl Shilton and Barwell Area Action Plan (adopted in 2014) and the Site Allocations and Development Management Policies DPD (adopted 2016).
+The Local Plan for Hinckley and Bosworth is currently made up of the following suite of documents: the Core Strategy (adopted in 2009), Hinckley Town Centre Area Action Plan (adopted in 2011), Earl Shilton and Barwell Area Action Plan (adopted in 2014) and the Site Allocations and Development Management Policies DPD (adopted 2016).
+There is also a series of supporting documents and evidence base studies.